The Big Oak Giveaway

 -

-For the long-term health of a tree, it is much better to plant younger trees than more developed trees since their root system is not damaged from growing in too small pots and becoming root-bound or regularly being cut and severed in the nursery beds.
-It is best to even plant a few months-old saplings if you can protect them.
-Find out how to grow your own tree from an acorn.
+For the long-term health of a tree, it is much better to plant younger trees than more developed trees since their root system is not damaged from growing in too small pots and becoming root-bound.
+When you plant any tree, make sure to open up the roots so they do not keep growing in a circle.
+Trees grown in nursery beds need to get their roots regularly cut and severed.
+The very best for the long-term success of a tree would even be to plant a few months-old saplings if you can protect them.

 -

-In nature, trees grow in communities.
-It would be best to plant groups of at least two to three trees together on a 6-foot center.
-The tree roots will interlock, giving them great stability, and they will support each other in producing a healthy, resilient environment.
+In the wild, trees grow in communities.
+Planting groups of at least two to three trees together on a 6-foot center is ideal.
+The tree roots will interlock, giving them excellent stability, and they will support each other in producing a healthy, resilient environment.

 -